pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 For instance:

 ```
-You have three workspaces and their absoluted path as below:
+You have three workspaces and their absolute path as below:
 (1) My Files: /var/lib/pydio/data/personal/AJXP_USER
 (2) Common Files: /var/lib/pydio/data/files
 (3) Data: /data